liborty/times/README.md

 * Ease of Use - just specify:
   * the type of the random test data,
-  * the range of magnitudes of data vectors lengths,
+  * range of data vectors lengths, and step
-  * the number of repeats with different data,
+  * the number of repeats over different random data,
-  * some labels/names to identify the algorithms by
+  * some names to identify the algorithms by
   * the closures invoking the algorithms (in the same order as their labels).

 * Sorted output.

-    The algorithms are automatically sorted by their execution times within each magnitude of data category, i.e. the fastest algorithm in each data category will be listed first and the slowest last.
+    The algorithms are automatically sorted by their execution times within each length of data category, i.e. the fastest algorithm in each data category will be listed first and the slowest last.

 ## Provided Testing Functions